 G-Sync, in case you're unfamiliar with it, is Nvidia's special variable refresh rate tech that helps to eliminate screen tearing by matching your monitor's refresh rate to the number of frames being spat out by your graphics card.
 It also reduces input lag and other visual defects such as stuttering or flickering, and it works across the entire range of your monitor's refresh rate, too, from 1fps right up to 240fps.
 AMD's FreeSync standard is very similar, but is slightly more limited in scope, often only kicking in once your graphics card is hitting 48fps.

-The thing is, there are way more FreeSync screens out there than there are G-Sync ones, and said FreeSync screens are often considerably cheaper due to FreeSync being an open standard instead of a proprietary one like G-Sync.
+The thing is, there are way more FreeSync screens out there than there are G-Sync gaming monitors, and said FreeSync screens are often considerably cheaper due to FreeSync being an open standard instead of a proprietary one like G-Sync.
 So Nvidia finally decided to open up their G-Sync standard at the beginning of the year by introducing the G-Sync Compatible standard.
 It's not the full G-Sync experience, but it's good enough that Nvidia have deemed it worthy of a proper stamp of approval.

 That's not to say other FreeSync monitors won't deliver a decent G-Sync-esque experience as well, though - our Alec tried it on his old LG monitor to great effect when the driver first came out - but results may vary depending on the type of monitor you have.
 If you own one of the 15 officially approved by Nvidia G-Sync Compatible monitors, however, you're guaranteed to get the best G-Sync experience possible without buying a proper G-Sync monitor.